nice-php/docs/templating/twig.md

 *   Using the `composer` command line tool, after Nice itself is installed:

     ```
-    composer require nice/twig:~1.0
+    composer require nice/templating:1.0.x-dev nice/twig:2.0.x-dev
     ```

+> **Warning:** Version 2.0 of the extension is currently under development.
+Take care to note any BC breaks when updating.

-With the extension installed, all that's needed is some modifications to your front controller:
+With the extensions installed, modify your front controller:

 ```php
 <?php